Tookmund/tookmund.github.io/_drafts/hibernate-code-preparation.md

 As part of `crypto_has_comp` we perform any needed initialization of the algorithm, loading kernel modules and running initialization code as needed[^larval].

 [^larval]: Including checking whether the algorithm is larval?
-Which appears to me that it requires additional setup, but is an interesting choice of name for such a state.
+Which appears to indicate that it requires additional setup, but is an interesting choice of name for such a state.

 ### Grab Locks